 Editing of Modbus Device Profiles can be accomplished with any spreadsheet program as long as the program can read a file with a .csv extension and can save a file with the same .csv extension.
 If column widths are changed for better reading and it is desirable to retain these changes for later edits, it is best to save the work in the native spreadsheet format.
-However, for loading into the BASgatewayLX, the file format MUST be comma separated variable and therefore must be saved as such.
+However, for loading into the BASremote, the file format MUST be comma separated variable and therefore must be saved as such.

-For simple edits, a text editor such as Notepad can be used. shows the same Modbus Device Profile as viewed with a Notepad text editor.
+For simple edits, a text editor such as Notepad or Wordpad can be used.
+Table 9 shows the same Modbus Device Profile as viewed with a Notepad text editor.

-Using the BASgatewayLX
+Using the BASremote

-The BASgatewayLX web pages are accessible from any web browser with Java version 6.0 or above installed.
+The BASremote web pages are accessible from any web browser with Java version 6.0 or above installed.
 Access is password protected and instructions on installing the unit can be found in the installation guide.
-Once access is achieved, resident help screens are available to assist the user.
-These help screens are reprinted below to assist the reader in understanding how to load and use device profiles.
-Although the product is shipped with some device profiles, Contemporary Controls maintains a library of device profiles at:
+Although the product is shipped with no device profiles, Contemporary Controls maintains a library of device profiles at: